Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ### Spell Slots

 The table above shows how many spell slots you have to cast a Sorcerer spells of 1st through 5th level.
 The table also shows what the level of those slots is; all of your spell slots are the same level.
 To cast one of your spells of 1st level or higher, you must expend a spell slot.
-You regain all expended spell slots when you a long rest.
+You regain all expended spell slots when you finish a short or a long rest.

 ### Spellcasting Focus